ciberado/how-to-do-training/README.md

 ::: Notes

-The sentence is usually attributed to the 20th-century poet William Butler Yeats, although there is no clear evidence that he said it.
-However, it reflects a profound shift in perspective regarding how we should deliver education: instead of considering ourselves as rock stars, we should always place the student at the center of everything.
-We need to engage them with the benefits they will reap from the topics we cover, help them explore these ideas, and inspire passion in them the same way we are passionate.
-Because we cannot write in their brains: understanding is a process they must undertake themselves, and we are here only to guide them through an effective path to achieve it.
+The sentence is usually attributed to the 20th-century poet **William Butler Yeats**, although there is no clear evidence that he said it.
+However, it reflects a profound **shift in perspective** regarding how we should deliver education: instead of considering ourselves as rock stars, we should always **place the student at the center** of everything.
+We need to engage them with the benefits they will reap from the topics we cover, help them explore these ideas, and **inspire** passion in them the same way we are passionate.
+Because we cannot write in their brains: understanding is a process they must undertake themselves, and we are here only to **guide** them through an **effective path** to achieve it.

 You don't teach.
 They learn.